 Each patient is unique; therefore, results of treatment may vary.

-If you suspect that you have contracted ringworm schedule an appointment at MetroDerm, P.C. for treatment.
+If you suspect that you have contracted a ringworm infection, schedule an appointment at MetroDerm, P.C. for treatment.
 If you developed the condition from handling a pet, your pet should be treated as well.
 Check with your pet’s veterinarian for treatment procedures.
 MetroDerm, P.C. has three locations in the metro Atlanta, GA area: Johnson Ferry Rd. in Atlanta, Hiram, and Lilburn, GA.Our office serve patients from many communities including Cumming, Alpharetta, Macon, Stockbridge, Rome, Augusta, and beyond.